Tag: san francisco

 San Francisco Curves

 While out seeing the sights, we stopped at Lombard Street to admire its famous curves.
 Being mindful of residents and tourists, I captured a few photos of the winding street, its charming houses, and the surrounding landscape before moving on.
-Part of a San Francisco photo series — next up, Point Bonita Lighthouse.
-Lombard Street…
+Part of a San Francisco photo series.
+Lombard Street as viewed from the top.
+Lombard…

 Everyday San Francisco

 Not every photo from the trip was of big views or famous spots.
 Some of my favorites came from just walking the streets and noticing the everyday rhythm of San Francisco.
-Part of a San Francisco photo series — next up, Lombard Street.
+Part of a San Francisco photo series.

 Painted Ladies at Alamo Square